IPS-LMU/The-EMU-SDMS-Manual/_book/emu-webApp.md

 ## 3     Tone-only          OSCI; SPEC               Tone
 ```

-After the changes made in R Example \@ref(rexample:webApp-oders), the default perspective will show the spectrogram above the oscillogram in the signal canvas area and only the *Tone* level in the level canvas area.
-Only levels with time information are allowed to be displayed in the level canvas area, and the `set_levelCanvasesOrder()` will print an error if a level of type `ITEM` is added (see R Example \@ref(rexample:webApp-badLevelOrders)).
+After the changes made in the R code snippet above, the default perspective will show the spectrogram above the oscillogram in the signal canvas area and only the *Tone* level in the level canvas area.
+Only levels with time information are allowed to be displayed in the level canvas area, and the `set_levelCanvasesOrder()` will print an error if a level of type `ITEM` is added (see R code snippet below).

 ```r